Railcraft/Railcraft/README.md

 Regarding new features/behavior changes, please submit a Suggestion Issue to the Tracker before you write a single line of code.
 Keeping everyone on the same page saves time and effort and reduces negative experiences all around when a change turns out to be controversial.

 Also, as a bonus.
-If submit a Pull Request that ends up being 'merged into dev' you are eligible to receive beta access.
+If you submit a Pull Request that ends up being merged you are eligible to receive beta access.
 To redeem, contact CovertJaguar on IRC.

 ## Building